Frequently Asked Questions

 How can I get involved in research with the psychology department?

 The psychology department offers several different chances for students to become involved with research.
-The R.E.
-Lee Scholar program is one opportunity that students will have to engage in research.
+The Summer Research Scholar program is one opportunity that students will have to engage in research.
 The program allows students to stay in Lexington during the Summer break working with both students and professors on a common research project.
 While the summer work offers no academic credit, students are given a stipend for their work.

 Students are also able to have similar research experiences throughout the school year by registering for the Tutorials in Psychology (Psych 431, 432, 433.)
 The Tutorial classes are highly flexible and projects may range from assisting a professor in a current project to an independent student project with a faculty member acting as an advisor.
-The Tutorial classes are offered as credit courses, as such students receive no monetary compensation, unlike the R.E.
-Lee Scholars program.
+The Tutorial classes are offered as credit courses, as such students receive no monetary compensation, unlike the Summer Research Scholars program.

 In addition to the Tutorials classes, students also have the opportunity to register for internships.
 Internships allow students to work with community organizations such as Head Start, Project Horizon (a local program designed to offer aid to victims of domestic violence), and area day care programs.
 Like the Tutorial classes, students receive course credits instead of monetary compensation.